-The aims of the study were to provide a biological description of the benthos under and adjacent to a proposed mussel spat catching marine farm in the head of Squally Cove in Whakitenga Bay and to identify potential threats to any conservation values posed by the proposed activity.
+The aims of the study were to provide a biological description of the benthos under and adjacent to a proposed mussel farm at Wairangi Bay, Croisilles Harbour and to identify potential threats to any conservation values posed by the proposed activity.

-All of the hard shore and most of the soft shore benthic communities recorded from the present study contained species that are widespread and common throughout the subtidal shores of the Marlborough Sounds (Dell 1951; Estcourt 1967; McKnight 1969, 1974; Roberts and Asher 1993; McKnight and Grange 1991; Davidson and Duffy, 1992; Davidson, 1994; Davidson and Davidson, 1994a; Duffy et al. in prep; Chadderton et al., in prep, Chadderton and Davidson in prep).
-The sponge and ascidian zone recorded between 5 to 10 metres depth and between 30 and 60 metres offshore from the low tide mark contained a species assemblage which may be characteristic on inner Squally Cove.
-The extent and distribution of this community in the Marlborough Sounds is unknown and may be relatively localized.
-It is therefore suggested that any marine farm avoid this community.
-It is suggested that any farm be situated greater than 70 metres offshore from the low tide mark.
+The soft and hard shore communities recorded from the present study contained species that are widespread and common throughout the subtidal shores of Croisilles Harbour and the Marlborough Sounds (Dell 1951; Estcourt 1967; McKnight 1969, 1974; Roberts and Asher 1993; McKnight and Grange 1991; Davidson and Duffy, 1992; Davidson, 1994; Duffy et al. in prep; Chadderton et al., in prep, Chadderton and Davidson in prep).
+No rare or threatened species were recorded from this area.